What is a 1099 Form?

 I am thinking about doing a quick sale on a townhouse.
 Do my husband and I have to pay back taxes once receiving a 1099 form from the bank?

 Our personal residence was foreclosed in 2008 by our first.
 We abandoned the property 5 months before the foreclosure.
 We had a second mtg on the house.
 We received a 1099A from both the first and second mtg companies.
-Is this a cancellation of debt because I see the example on IRS website of a 1099C actually says cancellation of debt and shows an amount cancelled.
+Is this a cancellation of debt because I see the example on IRS website of a 1099C actually says cancellation of debt and shows an amount canceled.
 We see nothing of cancellation of debt on either of the 1099A's, nor have we received any correspondence as to cancellation of debt.

 surely all your questions are not valid since the forms are voluntary and not backed up by any law.